landinfotech/mycivitas/docs/src/user/manual/work-order.md

     Welcome to the `Work Order Edit` page, where the user can fine-tune and manage the details of their work orders.

     1. **Location on the Map:** This section displays the specific location on the map for which the work order ticket is created.
 Gain visual insights into the geographical context of the work order.
-    2. **Plus/Minus Icons:** Utilize the `Plus/Minus` icons for zooming in and out on the map.
+    2. **Plus/Minus Icons:** Utilise the `Plus/Minus` icons for zooming in and out on the map.
 Adjust the map view to focus on specific details or get a broader perspective.

     3. **Menu Icon:** Click on the `Menu` icon to access options for editing or deleting the work order description.
 Efficiently manage and modify the work order details as needed.